-The Plan pays the applicable weekly benefit for as long as you are disabled-up to 26 weeks during any 1 period of disability.
+The Plan pays a weekly benefit of \$200 for as long as you are disabled-up to 26 weeks during any 1 period of disability.
 The Plan provides a daily benefit of 1/7 of your weekly rate for periods of disability less than 7 days.